Covering multiple shifts in noise assessments

 In a nutshell, big factories are likely to be OK with day-shift-only measurements.
 Smaller night shifts should have some basic verification checks done to see what the differences are, if any, while sites where noise is very much individual based probably should be measured on all shifts.

-As a small diversion, even if you decide specific noise measurements are not needed for a night shift, the employer should still check that night shift workers are complying with things like use of hearing protection.
+As a diversion, even if you decide specific noise measurements are not needed for a night shift, the employer should still check that night shift workers are complying with things like use of hearing protection.
 Why flag this up?
-From experience night shift people can be right buggers with thing like hearing protection - all the senior managers are home tucked up in bed and over time I have seen that compliance with their use often drops on night shifts.
+From experience night shift people can be right buggers with thing like hearing protection - all the senior managers are at home in their fluffy Kylie pyjamas and I have seen that compliance with the use of hearing protection often drops on night shifts.
 As part of a noise assessment also includes looking how well hearing protection is being used, this part still needs to be done but can easily be done in-house.